Dengue Fever in Madeira (Portugal) (Update)

 Advice for Travellers

-The recent 4 cases of dengue fever in returning travellers highlights the importance that travellers must protect themselves from mosquito bites by taking the necessary precautions.
+The increase in cases of dengue fever in travellers highlights the importance that travellers must be aware of the risk of dengue fever and protect themselves from mosquito bites by taking the necessary precautions.

 In light of dengue fever in returning travellers, ECDC re-enforces the advice that those who have visited Madeira and experience febrile symptoms with severe headache, retro-orbital pain, myalgia, arthralgia and maculopapular rash within 14 days of their trip seek medical advice.